-An ecosystem is how all living things and organisms all live in their environment.
-Each ecosystem in a region, state or country can be 100 percent different than other ecosystems in the area and their biomes.
-In an ecosystem, each individual animal, person or organism all play a key role in keeping the biomes a healthy and safe place for everyone and everything.
+An ecosystem is the community of living organisms and nonliving things in their surroundings.
+Each ecosystem in a region, state or country can be 100 percent different from other ecosystems in the area and their biomes.
+In an ecosystem, each animal, person, or organism plays a key role in keeping the biomes healthy and safe for everyone and everything.

 A great example is a lake.
-A lake has a number of animals that inhabit that ecosystem that include, but are not limited to:
+A lake has several animals that inhabit that ecosystem that include, but are not limited to:

-All of these plants, animals and organisms all need to cohesively live with one another to keep the ecosystem in balance.
-When a stranger comes into the ecosystem, such as an invasive species, this can negatively affect the ecosystem which can destroy or harm the entire ecosystem!
+All of these plants, animals, and organisms need to live to keep the ecosystem in balance cohesively.
+When a stranger comes into the ecosystem, such as an invasive species, this can negatively affect the ecosystem, destroying or harming the entire ecosystem.

-As one can tell, elephants play a vital role in the African ecosystem and without these animals the ecosystem would not be thriving.
-That is why at For Elephants, we're taking bold steps to ensure they don't go extinct in the wild or zoos.
+As one can tell, elephants play a vital role in Africa's ecosystems, and without these animals, the ecosystem would not be thriving.
+That is why at For Elephants, we are taking bold steps to ensure they do not go extinct in the wild or zoos through research.
 You can help us continue our work by joining our “Herd of Heroes” program, where you can make a monthly donation of your choice.
 Join down below!